material-components/material-components-ios/scripts/README.md

 * `prep_all`: prepare the Material Components catalog, tests, and demos apps for building.
 * `build_all`: build the Material Components catalog and each of our demo apps.
-* `test_all`: build and test the Material Components unit and interation tests.
+* `test_all`: build and test the Material Components unit and integration tests.
 * `clean_all`: remove artifacts from the `prep_all`, `build_all`, and `test_all` scripts.
 * `check_components`: run component checks for documentation, examples, etc.
 * `install_contributor_tools`: install local contributor tools to speed up the development cycle.

 ## Languages

 Material Components follows Google's language standards for scripting.
-The following lanaguages can be used for scripts:
+The following languages can be used for scripts:

 * [Bash](https://google.github.io/styleguide/shell.xml)